“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 - On Writing Well by William Zinsser

 Want additional help to craft a bio, publish a website or otherwise advance your career?
-Contact me for coaching via Skype.
+Contact me to discuss possible writing assistance and coaching via Skype.

 © 2012 Gerald Klickstein